sgupta-boop/knowledge-base-system/README.md

 ## Deployment

-The frontend is configured for deployment on static hosting (like GitHub Pages or Netlify).
+The frontend is configured for deployment on static hosting.
 The backend requires a Node.js environment (like Render, Railway, or Heroku).

 > **Note**: If deploying frontend and backend separately, ensure `VITE_API_URL` is set in the frontend environment to point to your live backend.